 Three selectable modes of operation are available in the Electronic Vehicle Information Center (EVIC).
 Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.
-3

-Blind Spot Alert
+Blind Spot Alert Lights Only

 When operating in Blind Spot Alert mode, the BSM system will provide a visual alert in the appropriate side view mirror based on a detected object.
 However, when the system is operating in RCP, the system will respond with both visual and audible alerts when a detected object is present.
-Whenever an audible alert is requested, the radio is muted.
+Whenever an audible alert is requested, the radio volume is reduced.